 Know what to look for to identify children who need help or protection

 3.2 The designated safeguarding lead (DSL)

 Our DSL is a member of the senior leadership team.
 Our DSL is Michelle Dexter.
-DDSLs are Sam Coy, Hannah Younger and James Durkan
+DDSLs are Sam Coy, Hannah Younger and James Durkan.